NanduWasTaken/Global-School-List/README.md

 ## 📝 Disclaimer
 - This list is not 100% complete!
 - This data is **not official** and is not 100% accurate and reliable.
-- Just because your institution's name is not in this list or not in github institution selector when requesting doesn't mean you are completely ineligible, you can still try to apply.
-- For the most accurate and up-to-date eligibility status, always refer to [GitHub Education](https://education.github.com/discount_requests).

 ## 📥 Contributing
 - If you find any incorrect or missing information, feel free to **open an issue** or **submit a pull request**!